 Neither of us slept any of the four hours we bivyed.
 I’d switch between one semi-comfortable position to another, and jealously listen to Sam’s deep breathing.
 That bastard was actually sleeping!
 It was only the next morning that I realized he’d been just as awake, thinking the exact same thing about me.
 Fun adventures in bivy-land…

-I finally pulled my head out from under the bivy a few minutes before the 5am alarm, just about fes up with all the shivering.
+I finally pulled my head out from under the bivy a few minutes before the 5am alarm, damn well fed up with all the shivering.
 Time to move.
 A large party was making its way along the climber’s trail connecting the Tempest plateau to the saddle.
 By quarter after five we were packed and on the move.
 Miraculously, my feet felt a lot better — a bit sore overall from tromping on rock, and the blisters — certainly much better than just a few hours before.
 The group had beat us to a lower portion of the saddle, but were stopped & resting as we passed.
 We exchanged maybe four words apiece; for some reason they weren’t very talkative that early.

 We made slow but steady progress up Granite, first in the dark and then enjoying the sunrise light.
 We topped out to a clear, calm morning, took a minute to sign the summit register, and kept moving along the ridge to West Granite.
 There’s a narrow chute on the east side of the ridge that keeps the downclimb out of class 5 territory in my opinion, though the Summitpost entry lists it as mid-class 5.
 We may have been on a slightly easier than is described, though, it’s tough to tell for sure.